cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 when connection timeout or hit any error, go to step(1)

-4. accounting the new voting, update the CBC safety root: levelDB_update(SafetyContractResultStateRoot, voted SAFETY),
+4. accounting the new voting, update the CBC safety root: levelDB_update(`ChainID`SafetyContractResultStateRoot, voted SAFETY),
 ```
-5. build a future `ChainID`ContractResultStateRoot; use B2 - step 5.
+5. build a future contract and root; use B2 - step 5 and step 6.
 6. then go to step (1).